 Rolling those assets into their own accounts will enable the surviving spouse to take greater advantage of the tax benefits associated with the assets.
 So, it often makes sense to name a spouse as the beneficiary for that kind of account.
 Meanwhile, you could consider earmarking other assets, where spouses don't receive a special tax benefit when inheriting, for other loved ones—the assets in a taxable brokerage account, for example.

 Do: Make sure your beneficiary designations sync up with other parts of your estate plan

-If you've taken additional steps on your estate plan beyond your beneficiary designations—for example, you've drafted wills and trusts—make sure your beneficiary designations sync up with the other aspects of your plan.
-It's a common scenario for people to make beneficiary designations first and draft other estate-planning documents later, when their families have grown.
-The former may contradict the latter, but the beneficiary designations will generally trump what's in the other documents, regardless of which paperwork was completed first.
+If you've taken additional steps on your estate plan beyond your beneficiary designations—for example, you've drafted wills and trusts—make sure your beneficiary designations sync up with the rest of your plan.
+It's common for people to make beneficiary designations first and create other estate-planning documents later, when their families have grown.
+The documents may contradict each other, but the beneficiary designations will generally trump what's in the will or trust, regardless of which paperwork was completed first.

 Do: Name contingent and/or partial beneficiaries